 - Ground dry mustard.
 If you don’t have this on hand, Dijon mustard works fine as well.

 What to Serve with Crab Cakes

 Sure, crab cakes are delightful on their own.
-But, you can transform this tasty treat into an unforgettable meal by pairing it with any of the sides below.
+But you can transform these tasty treats into an unforgettable meal by pairing them with any of the sides below.

-A simple green salad with creamy or vinaigrette dressing is a refreshing way to round out your meal – the lightness of the salad will balance out the richness of the crab cake.
+A simple green salad with creamy or vinaigrette dressing is a refreshing way to round out your meal.
+The lightness of the salad will balance out the richness of the crab cakes.

 If you want something more filling, serve the crab cakes with some cornbread.
-They are soft and sweet, just like crab cakes, which is exactly why the two make a fantastic pair.
+They’re soft and sweet, just like crab cakes, which is exactly why the two make a fantastic pair.

 Want something refreshing on the side?
-Creamy coleslaw is a tried and true side dish that goes well with pretty much all seafood.
-But especially crab cakes.
+Creamy coleslaw is a tried and true side dish that goes well with pretty much all seafood, especially crab cakes.

 To make, combine a bag of pre-shredded bag of coleslaw mix, sunflower seeds, creamy salad dressing, and sugar.
 Drizzle with white vinegar dressing.